Open-source software movement: Evolution

-These movements share fundamental differences in the view on open software.
+These movements share fundamental differences in their view of open software.
 The main, factionalizing difference between the groups is the relationship between open-source and proprietary software.
 Often, makers of proprietary software, such as Microsoft, may make efforts to support open-source software to remain competitive.
 Members of the open-source community are willing to coexist with the makers of proprietary software and feel that the issue of whether software is open source is a matter of practicality.

 In contrast, members of the free-software community maintain the vision that all software is a part of freedom of speech and that proprietary software is unethical and unjust.
 The free-software movement openly champions this belief through talks that denounce proprietary software.
 As a whole, the community refuses to support proprietary software.
 Further there are external motivations for these developers.
 One motivation is that, when a programmer fixes a bug or makes a program it benefits others in an open-source environment.
 Another motivation is that a programmer can work on multiple projects that they find interesting and enjoyable.
 Programming in the open-source world can also lead to commercial job offers or entrance into the venture capital community.
 These are just a few reasons why open-source programmers continue to create and advance software.

-While cognizant of the fact that both the free-software movement and the open-source movement share similarities in practical recommendations regarding open source, the free-software movement fervently continues to distinguish themselves from the open-source movement entirely.
-The free-software movement maintains that it has fundamentally different attitudes towards the relationship between open-source and proprietary software.
+While cognizant of the fact that both the free-software movement and the open-source movement share similarities in practical recommendations regarding open source, the free-software movement fervently continues to distinguish itself from the open-source movement entirely.
+The free-software movement maintains that it has fundamentally different attitudes toward the relationship between open-source and proprietary software.
 The free-software community does not view the open-source community as their target grievance, however.
 Their target grievance is proprietary software itself.